aaronbloomfield/pdr/labs/lab03/index.md

 ```
 In the above execution, what was typed in was `+ 2 3 isn't 2150 great??` (the second line).
 After the end of the line (i.e., after the Enter key was pressed), the program reads in that, and prints each token on a separate line.
 Since there was no more into to provide, Control-D (shown as `^D`) was then pressed (the last line in that execution run).
 Control-D closes the stdin pipe by providing the EOF flag.

+***NOTE:*** When hitting Control-D, you have to enter it *on it's own line*.
+This means that you first have to hit Enter, then Control-D.

 Another way of accomplishing the above code to check if there is any more input is to use the `good()` method in cin (i.e., `cin.good()`):

 ```